TV Wall Mount Handyman | Phoenix East Valley AZ

 How long does a typical TV wall mount installation take?

-A straightforward mount on drywall with basic cable management runs 1 to 2 hours.
-If you need in-wall conduit, cable routing through studs, or any complications (stone, plaster, electrical concerns), add 1 to 3 hours.
-We quote upfront based on what we see.
+A straightforward mount on drywall with basic cable management takes 1 to 2 hours.
+If you need in-wall conduit, cable routing through studs, or complications like stone, plaster, or electrical concerns, add 1 to 3 hours.
+We quote upfront based on what we find.

 Can I use toggle anchors or drywall anchors instead of hitting studs?

 For small TVs under 40 pounds, maybe.
-For anything larger, no. A 65-inch TV pressing 80 pounds on anchors alone will eventually fail.
+Anything larger?
+No. A 65-inch TV pressing 80 pounds on anchors alone will eventually fail.
 Studs carry the load.
-Anchors do not.
+Anchors don't.
 We always find studs.

 What if my TV is over a fireplace?
 Is that safe?

-Yes, if done right.
+Yes, if done correctly.
 Heat rises, but a TV mounted 12 to 18 inches above a fireplace opening usually stays cool enough.
 We verify clearance, check for radiant heat at the back of the TV, and confirm ventilation around the mount.
-Some fireplaces are a bad idea—we will tell you honestly if yours is one of them.
+Some fireplaces are a bad idea.
+We'll tell you honestly if yours is one of them.

 Ready to Get Your TV Mounted Right